Harrrrison/GenerativeLanguageModel/README.md

-#Harrison GPT
+# HarrisonGPT
-use the .pkl for the actual model, traingn data has not been added as it's too large
+use the .pkl for the actual model, training data has not been added as it's too large

-The trainign data can be sourced if needed
+The training data can be sourced if needed

+'Chatbot.py' is how you run the bot.
+Must have pytorch installed (may not work on MacOS)